 Step 1: Export Your Sales Data

-Sort your SKU list from highest to lowest by annual revenue contribution.
+Sort your full SKU list from the highest revenue contributor to the lowest.
 Do not filter.
 Do not group.
-Just sort.
+Just sort the complete list.

 Step 3: Calculate Cumulative Percentage

 Add a column for cumulative revenue percentage.
 Calculate what percentage of total revenue each SKU represents, then add a running total.
-The SKUs that take you from 0% to 80% of cumulative revenue are your A items.
+The SKUs that take you from 0 to 80 percent of cumulative revenue are your A items.

 Step 4: Draw the Lines

-- A items: SKUs that account for the first 80% of cumulative revenue
+- A items: SKUs that account for the first 80 percent of cumulative revenue

-- C items: Everything remaining — the bottom 5% of revenue
+- C items: Everything remaining, the bottom 5 percent of revenue contribution

-Most operations find that their A items are a surprisingly small list.
-If you have 200 SKUs, your A list might be 15–25 items.
+Most operations find their A items are a surprisingly small list.
+If you have 200 SKUs, your A list might be 15 to 25 items.
 Those 25 items are your business.
 Everything else is supporting cast.

 What to Do With Your ABC Classification